WHAT is Project Gateway?

 As of August 2019, we have successfully completed the acquisition of No. 6 and No. 8 Lor 9, Geylang.
 We have also received provisional approval from URA to develop No.6 and No. 8 into a 7-storey building to house the YWAM Campus.

 The journey of trusting God for construction begins.
-Our target is S$4 million.
-This consists of the redevelopment portion of No. 6 & No. 8 Lor 9 Geylang Road, and a major overhaul of the current YWAM House at No. 4.
-Construction works will take place over 12 to 15 months commencing in the 1st quarter of 2020.
-Thus $2 million is required by the 1st quarter of 2020 and $2 million is required by the 3rd quarter 2020.
+Our target is S$4.5 million.
+This consists of the redevelopment portion of No. 6 & No. 8 Lor 9 Geylang Road (S$3.5 million), and a major overhaul of the current YWAM House at No. 4 (S$1million).
+Construction works will take place over 12 to 15 months commencing in the 3rd quarter of 2020.

 These targets are huge in our eyes.
 But we have seen God come through time and again.
 The miracles experienced to date are unprecedented and filled with many ‘Red Sea’ moments.
 We know we can trust God to show up, simply because this is His will and He will provide.